 SYCL Travel Grants and Awards

-SYCL will award a minimum of 15 needs-based Travel Grants and up to four merit-based Scientific Impact Awards for the the Association for Diagnostics & Laboratory Medicine (formerly AACC) Annual Scientific Meeting & Clinical Lab Expo.
-Travel Grants are meant to support the costs of the meeting whereas the new Scientific Impact Award is meant to honor candidates who make an exceptional impact on the Annual Scientific Meeting.
+SYCL will award a minimum of 15 needs-based Travel Grants and up to four merit-based Impact Awards for ADLM 2024 (formerly the AACC Annual Scientific Meeting & Clinical Lab Expo).
+Travel Grants are meant to support the costs of the meeting whereas the Impact Award is meant to honor candidates who make an exceptional impact on ADLM 2024.
 Please note that you may only apply for one award.

 SYCL Travel Grants